JamesAlexanderLeak/FetchRewards/README.md

     *Version database schema and migrations
     *Ensure data encryption for protection of sensitive data *Continuous Integration/Continuous Deployment pipeline for deployment
+    *If I had more time, I would also refactor code and make it cleaner

     How can this application scale with a growing dataset?
     *Utilize horizontal autoscaling in AWS Aurora or AWS RDS to host the postgres database